-Children of Prisoner Mothers – a group with double vulnerability in terms of realization of children’s rights!
+Children of women in prison – a group with double vulnerability in terms of realization of children’s rights!

 The implementation of the abovementioned project was based on such important factors in respect to the rights of this target group, which were identified by PRI in the past through implemented projects and conducted research.